shraddha8744/NetflixGPT/README.md

 -add hardcoded value to constant file
 -register tmdb api and create an app there and get access token -Get data from tmdb now plaing api calls
+-custom hooks for nowplaying movies
+-create movie slice
+-upadate store with movies data
+-plaining main conatiner and secondary container -fetch data for trailer video
+-update store with trailer video data
+-emebed the you tube video make it autoplay and mute -telwind class make it look awesome

 # Features
 -Login/signup